NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ### payment delete

-`payment delete` deletes a payment.
+`payment delete` deletes a `Payment`.
 This command should be used if you do not wish to continue with an open payment in order to enable a method.
 For example, if making a payment for `subscription activate`, the payment can be removed to reset the method.

 Parameter | Description
 --------- | -----------